IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

 Parameters
 ----------

-  resource_group_id (False, str, None)
-    The resource group id

   name (True, str, None)
     (Required for new resource) A name for the resource instance

-  last_operation (False, dict, None)
-    The status of the last operation requested on the instance

   service (True, str, None)
     (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

+  location (True, str, None)
+    (Required for new resource) The location where the instance available

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

   plan (True, str, None)
     (Required for new resource) The plan type of the service

+  resource_group_id (False, str, None)
+    The resource group id

   parameters (False, dict, None)